kysely-org/kysely-typeorm/README.md

   Kysely,
   PostgresAdapter,
   PostgresIntrospector,
-  PostgresQueryCompiler
+  PostgresQueryCompiler,
-} from 'kysely'
+} from "kysely";
-import { KyselyTypeORMDialect } from 'kysely-typeorm'
+import { KyselyTypeORMDialect } from "kysely-typeorm";
-import type {Database} from './types/database' import {dataSource} from './typeorm'
+import type { Database } from "./types/database";
+import { dataSource } from "./typeorm";

 export const kysely = new Kysely<Database>({
   dialect: new KyselyTypeORMDialect({